sendsmaily/smaily-prestashop-module/README.md

 10. Select additional fields to send to the abandoned cart template.
 Firstname, lastname and store-url are always added.
 11. Add delay time when the cart is considered abandoned.
 Minimum time 15 minutes.
 Change the cron token if you like your own.
 12. Click **Save** to save abandoned cart settings.
-13. Cron is set up to synchronize contacts when CRON-URL is visited.
-Use host Cpanel, PrestaShop Cron tasks manager or external cron service to automate the process.
+13. Cron is set up to synchronize contacts when cron-URL is visited.
+Use host cPanel, PrestaShop cron tasks manager or external cron service to automate the process.
 14. That's it, your PrestaShop store is now integrated with the Smaily Plugin!

 ## Using the Newsletter Subscription form